 In 1909 Williams joined The Lambs, and was later elected treasurer.
 In 1910 Williams staged a production called The Wow-Wows at the Alhambra, Bronx, Orpheum, Greenpoint, and Colonial Theatres.
 Players who appeared in this show included Lamb Charlie Chaplin and Stan Laurel.
 In 1910 Williams was managing more vaudeville theaters in New York City than any other.
 He had two in Manhattan and one each in the Bronx, Brooklyn, and Queens.

 By 1912 Williams was financially involved in eight highly profitable theaters in New York City.
 He was sick, suffering from cirrhosis of the liver, and lived in Florida part of the year.
 Both Albee and Martin Beck of the Orpheum Circuit wanted these theaters, Albee so his circuit would gain a dominant position in New York, and Beck so his circuit would become the first coast-to-coast vaudeville operation in the USA.
-Albee made the higher bid, and acquired Williams’ theater interests for $5.25 million.
+Albee bid highest, and acquired Williams’ theaters for $5.25 million (about $135 million today).

 Percy Williams died July 21, 1923, at his estate Pineacres in East Islip, Long Island.
 He was 66.
 Williams was interred in Green-Wood Cemetery in Brooklyn; scores of fellow Lambs took the train to the burial service.
 In his will, Williams said “I made my money from the actors; I herewith return it to them.”
 He bequeathed his 48-acre property as a home for aging and destitute actors, with a fund for the maintenance and upkeep.
 Terms of his will required that six members of The Lambs and six members of the Actors’ Fund of America be elected to supervise the operation of the home.
-Most of the property, including a nine-hole golf course, was sold by the trustees in 1973 so they could expand the Actors Fund Home in Englewood, New Jersey.
+The Williams estate and property was sold by the trustees in 1973 to three developers.
+The funds were used to expand the Actors Fund Home in Englewood, New Jersey.